call 800-774-6145 (Who Answers?) for a free referral.

 - Liver, kidney, gallbladder or heart disease

 These are just some of the precautions that you should be aware of prior to taking codeine.
-If you know someone who is abusing codeine or who suffers from codeine addiction, call our helpline at 800-774-6145 for immediate help.
+If you know someone who is abusing codeine or who suffers from codeine addiction, call our helpline at 800-774-6145 (Who Answers?) for immediate help.